oneapi-src/oneAPI-samples/DirectProgramming/C++/CombinationalLogic/MandelbrotOMP/README.md

 # `Mandelbrot` Sample

 Mandelbrot is an infinitely complex fractal patterning that is derived from a simple formula.
-This sample demonstrates how to accelerate program performance with SIMD and parallelization using OpenMP*, in the context of calculating the Mandelbrot set.
+This sample demonstrates how to accelerate program performance with SIMD and parallelization using OpenMP* in the context of calculating the Mandelbrot set.

 | Optimized for                     | Description